Nikolas-Charalambidis/spayd-invoice/README.md

 ### Generate invoice

 Click the button to generate the invoice based on the currently loaded data (the default data if no JSON was loaded).
+The QR code is displayed real-time at the website so you can check whether the code works as intended.

 ## JSON